sugarbuzzdesigns/bcbrigade/plugins/gigpress/readme.txt

 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.3.16 =

+* The Related Posts menu will now only show posts of the "post" type
+* Updated French translations (courtesy of François Fuchs)

+= 2.3.15 =

+* Fixed timezone bug which affected some users when upgrading to 2.3.14

+= 2.3.14 =

+* Added a new setting to choose the timezone used to determine upcoming/expired shows
+* Updated some markup in the admin for improved accessibility and aesthetics in WordPress 4.4
+* Removed calls to the deprecated `screen_icon()` function

+= 2.3.13 =

+* Fixed an issue where the encoded forward-slash in the GigPress "Add a show" URL would trigger a 404 when saving under certain server setups
+* Fix for bug where show status would be imported from CSV as an integer rather than a string (h/t ade11)

+= 2.3.12 =

+* Fix for bug introduced in last version where some show defaults would not be saved

+= 2.3.11 =

+* Fixed some SQL and XSS vulnerabilities in the admin

+= 2.3.10 =

+* Removed PHP 4-style class constructor from widget for compatibility with WordPress 4.3
+* Added better error checking and reporting to CSV imports
+* Added Catalan translation (thanks Jordi Flamarich)

 = 2.3.9 =